Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Methods

 \subsection{Publicly Available Benchmark Datasets}

-To further validate our method, we evaluated it on a set of other open-access datasets for fairness evaluation from Hirzel \& Feffer~\cite{hirzel2023suite}.
-Here, we focus on the datasets with binary targets and select the top 9 datasets\footnote{We skip the \textit{ricci} dataset as most models produce a training AUROC score of 1.0 with it.} when ordered by the number of rows.
-Table \ref{tab:datasets} describes the open-access datasets used in this work.
-Note that random undersampling was not performed on these datasets.
+In addition to the medical datasets, in this study, we used a set of other open-access datasets for fairness evaluation from Hirzel \& Feffer~\cite{hirzel2023suite}.
+Here, we focus on the datasets with binary targets and select the top 9 datasets when ordered by row count in ascending order.\footnote{We skip the \textit{ricci} dataset as most models produce a training AUROC score of 1.0 with it.}.
+Table \ref{tab:datasets} describes these datasets.
+Note that because there were no issues with class imbalance in these datasets, random undersampling was not performed on them.